GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/projects/machine-learning/README.md

 Have a github token for access to your repository ready, along with an [Application Installation Id](https://github.com/badal-io/ml-foundations-composer/tree/development) and the remote uri to your repository.

+These environmental project inflations are closely tied to the `service-catalog` project that have already deployed.
+By now, the `bu3-service-catalog` should have been inflated.   `service-catalog` contains modules that are being deployed in an interactive (development) environment.
+Since they already exist; they can be used as terraform modules for operational (non-production, production) environments.
+This was done in order to avoid code redundancy.
+One area for all `machine-learning` deployments.

+Under `modules/base_env/main.tf` you will notice all module calls are using `git` links as sources.
+These links refer to the `service-catalog` cloud source repository we have already set up.

+Step 12 in "Deploying with Cloud Build" highlights the necessary steps needed to point the module resources to the correct location.

 ### Deploying with Cloud Build

 1. Clone the `gcp-policies` repo based on the Terraform output from the `0-bootstrap` step.